 Art, landscape and memory are interwoven strands in the fabric of Grace Nichols’ Picasso, I Want My Face Back.
 The book opens with a long poem in the voice of Dora Maar, who, as Picasso’s muse and mistress, was the inspiration for his iconic painting, The Weeping Woman.
 The poem's parts are almost interlocking reflections that echo the cubistic manner of the painting and allow us to enter the shifting surfaces of Dora Maar’s mind and her journey of self reclamation.

-Neither this book nor her latest collection, The Insomnia Poems, is included in her Bloodaxe retrospective I Have Crossed an Ocean: Selected Poems (2010).
+Neither this book nor her later collections, The Insomnia Poems and Passpoprt from Here to There, are included in her Bloodaxe retrospective I Have Crossed an Ocean: Selected Poems (2010).

 ‘Not only rich music, an easy lyricism, but also grit, and earthy honesty, a willingness to be vulnerable and clean’ – Gwendolyn Brooks.